Available only to Schools

 phone: (423) 598-6637

-How does dance express ideas and promote learning?
-Laurel Shastri’s ongoing creative inquiry yields a number of dance-integrated units and lessons.
+Laurel specializes in dance integration and tailoring lessons to the distinct needs and interests of students and teachers.
 Dance integration is a unique learning experience in which students learn skills and elements of dance along with core curriculum in organized and meaningful ways.
-Lessons are standards based, develop knowledge in multiple disciplines, and foster opportunities for student discovery and creativity.
+Lessons are multi-disciplinary, aligned with standards, and foster opportunities for self-discovery and creativity.
 Through dance-integrated lessons, students:

-• Deepen and demonstrate learning by embodying concepts in structured movement
+•Deepen and demonstrate learning by embodying concepts in scaffolded movement activities

 The Scientific Dancer: